How To Leave A Toxic Relationship: Recognizing The Signs

 How to leave a toxic relationship

-Below are a few strategies for leaving a relationship that is unhealthy.
+Below are a few strategies for leaving an unhealthy relationship.
 If you're living in an abusive relationship and feel unsafe leaving or don't know how to begin, you can also call the hotline at the beginning of this article for immediate support and resources in your area.

 Cut off communication